thingsboard/thingsboard.github.io/_includes/docs/user-guide/device-profiles.md

 {% capture difference %}
 **Please note:**
 <br>
-if you choose to use a custom queue name, you should configure it with the **system administrator** before you using it.
+if you choose to use a custom queue, you should configure it with the **system administrator** before you using it.
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}
 {% endunless %}